Hassan-mehsen/CryptoLakehouse/src/load/README.md

 ### `orchestrators/`

 This folder contains high-level coordination logic for full or partial load pipelines.
 The main component, load_orchestrator.py, defines the LoadPipeline class, which groups together all loaders and exposes methods like run_daily_tasks(), run_5x_daily_tasks(), and run_all_tasks().
 These methods organize table loads by frequency and referential priority.
-The accompanying load_pipeline_runner.py script acts as an executable entry point, creating a SparkSession and invoking the appropriate pipeline method—designed for Airflow or spark-submit.
+The accompanying load_pipeline_runner.py script acts as an executable entry point, creating a SparkSession and invoking the appropriate pipeline method-designed for Airflow or spark-submit.

 ### `runners/`